onethirteenco/whatnickthinks/README.md

 # WhatNickThinks.com (2008-2019)

 WhatNickThinks.com was a website I used to run that published "reviews, rants, and more."
 First going online in 2008, WhatNickThinks began as a simple Google Sites page posting restaurant reviews in broken English.
-By the time is was all said and done, WhatNickThinks had evolved into publishing entertainment reviews.
+By the time it was all said and done, WhatNickThinks had evolved into publishing entertainment reviews.
 In 2019, WhatNickThinks.com was formally shut down for the final time.
-In 2022, the domain, WhatNickThinks.com, was let to expire.
-In 2024, One Thirteen reacquired the domain name and published the original "Hello, old friend." letter, in its original form.
+In 2022, the domain WhatNickThinks.com was let to expire.
+In 2024, One Thirteen reacquired the domain name and published the original "Hello, old friend." letter in its original form.

 ## Timeline

-WhatNickThinks would have never started, if not for a fateful trip to Buckley's Tavern, circa 2008.
+WhatNickThinks would have never started if not for a fateful trip to Buckley's Tavern, circa 2008.
 - 2008: Received subpar buffalo wings and was urged to post my thoughts online.
 Shortly after, WhatNickThinks was published to Google Sites.
-- 2010: The first subdomain, WhatNickThinks.YolaSite.com, was purchased, ushering a new era of design and website features.
+- 2010: The first subdomain, WhatNickThinks.YolaSite.com, was purchased, ushering in a new era of design and website features.
 - 2012: The full domain, WhatNickThinks.com, was purchased, restaurant reviews stopped, and entertainment reviews began.
-- 2015: WhatNickThinks transition from Yola for hosting/design to Squarespace.
+- 2015: WhatNickThinks transitioned from Yola for hosting/design to Squarespace.
 - 2019: WhatNickThinks.com was formally shut down for the final time.
 - 2022: The domain name, WhatNickThinks.com, was let to expire after 14 years of ownership.
-- 2024: The domain name was reacquired by One Thirteen and final letter, "Hello, old friend." was republished.
+- 2024: The domain name was reacquired by One Thirteen and the final letter, "Hello, old friend." was republished.

 ## Featured Categories